AndreBaltazar8/ablac/docs/llvm-backend.md

 bounds and closed state while affine ownership, borrowed views, and automatic drop insertion are completed.

+## Typed inline assembly

+Target packages may declare a `trusted noescape extern:"inline-assembly"` function whose first two parameters are literal template and LLVM-constraint strings.
+Any remaining parameters and the result must be native scalar types.
+The typed IR stores result type, constraints, and template as separate fields;
+LLVM sees a side-effecting inline-assembly call and can still inline callers, remove unreachable package functions, and optimize the surrounding scalar graph.
+The compiler contains no opcode or register-name table.

+`extern:"naked-inline-assembly"` is the constrained whole-function variant.
+It has no assembly operands, suppresses LLVM inlining and generated function entry/exit code, and requires the assembly to perform its own return.
+A naked body may contain only that operation and the IR return marker.
+This keeps ABI escape hatches explicit while leaving architecture-specific parsing and all instruction text in importable Abla modules.

 The current `build/ablac run` path drives LLVM ORC in-process through the typed C ABI.
 It resolves the exported Abla runtime, looks up `main`, and invokes it without AOT object emission or linking.
 The bootstrap compiler uses the same